 The Philippines HR Group held its very first #InspireHR last 17 February 2018.
 We can remember that, in order to provide valuable services every year, the PhilHRG Inc., aka Philippines HR Group, offers new and exciting options for our community.
 In 2017, they have featured the Quarterly learning sessions which has amassed great success and support from you.
 This year, #InspireHR is an avenue to make the HR community renew its pride and excitement in our chosen career.
 The sessions are not focused on HR to-do lists or skills that we need for our office work.
 Rather it focuses on having a worth-while and meaningful work-life blending.
 The group notices that sometimes, the reason we are not able to do what we need to do as HR is because we do not feel empowered. #InspireHR aims to empower all HR professionals in the Philippines.
 The last event was provided at absolutely no cost to the community as a way of saying thank you for your support to our volunteerism efforts.
 It was held at the Meralco Theater in Ortigas and was attended by over 100 participants, volunteers, and sponsors.

-As a highlight of the event, guest speaker Ms. Sha Nacino has provided her piece of wisdom on how you can have happiness in your pursuit for success.
+As a highlight of the event, guest speaker Ms. Sha Nacino has provided her piece of wisdom on how you can find happiness in your pursuit for success.
 Her topic was entitled Mission Happiness.
 Here, she presented 5 important G’s to achieve this: Gratitude, Goal, Growth, Gift and Gold.
 She said that we need to count our blessing and be thankful for the small things we have.
 Being thankful for the people around us also helps in achieving happiness.
 She also said that we need to find growth and development as this helps a lot, too, in achieving happiness.
 Ms. Sha encouraged everyone to give gifts to the people important to you.
 She said that it allows you to feel good about yourself and remove bad vibes too.
 We agree; after all, it is better to give than to receive.
 She has shared many other tips and has solicited a lot of crowd participation.
 Everyone truly had a great time while learning and feeling inspired during her session.

 The event was a true success; thanks to the invaluable efforts of the new set of PhilHRG CORE Volunteers lead by Ms. Michelle Morales who toiled to ensure that everything is in place.
 Other members of the new CORE Volunteers group who made the event possible were: Janette Pagaduan, Rea Michelle Morales, Kristine Mercado, Kashmire Eldrimar Alfaro, Marilyn Centino Magallanes, Maria Cristina Lascano, Rosalie Joya, Arvin Jessy Del Rosario, Raul Polo De Vera, Jesica Cedillo, Rolan Cayton, Kristine Bagalawis, Ana Jean Abletis, Haidee Vicente Palacio, Catherine Garica, MBA, Matilde Ortiz, Margie Orate, Sheina Obejero, Shin Khan, Nica Mariz Ignacio, Annie Lyn Leonardo, Dianne Estrella, and Lanie Santos.